Skip to main content

 A confidential medical evaluation and follow-up are available immediately for employees potentially exposed during an incident involving BBP.
 Post-exposure prophylaxis drugs are designed to stop HIV infection and replication.
 The sooner prophylaxis can be started, the better.
 Cleanse wound and then seek medical attention immediately.

-• During normal business hours call a UCSD Center for Occupational & Environmental Medicine (COEM) and ask for an emergency consultation with an Occupational Medicine Nurse:
+• During normal business hours call a UC San Diego Center for Occupational & Environmental Medicine (COEM) and ask for an emergency consultation with an Occupational Medicine Nurse: COEM Hillcrest: (619) 471-9210 | COEM La Jolla: (858) 657-1600

 Universal precautions and definitions

 Universal precaution is an approach to infection control to treat all human blood and certain human body fluids.
-They help to prevent cross-transmission from recognized and unrecognized sources of infection, such as:
+They help to prevent cross-transmission from recognized and unrecognized sources of infection, such as:&

 Bloodborne pathogens – pathogenic microorganisms that are present in human blood and other potentially infectious materials that can cause disease in humans.
 These pathogens include, but are not limited to: